eamonnk/appinfra/Modules/M01-Infrastructure and Configuration Azure Tools/L03-Create Azure Resources using Azure CLI/01-Lesson Overview.md

 This lesson includes the following topics:

-- Installing Azure CLI
 - What is Azure CLI
+- Walkthrough-Installing Azure CLI
+- Working with Azure CLI
-- Run Templates using Azure CLI
+- Walkthrough-Run Templates using Azure CLI
 - Extensions
-- Working with Azure CLI